archiverjs/node-archiver/README.md

 #### name `string` `required`

-Sets file name including internal path inside archive.
+Sets the file name including internal path.

-#### date `string`
+#### date `string|Date`

-Sets file date.
+Sets the file date.
 This can be any valid date string or object.
 Defaults to current time in locale.

 #### store `boolean`

-If true, zip contents will be stored without compression.
+If true, file contents will be stored without compression.

 #### comment `string`

-Sets file comment.
+Sets the file comment.

 ## Tar (beta)